pjcozzi/Articles/RTR/GraphicsResearch/README.md

 ### Visualize everything

 As graphics developers, we love to see the results of our code.
-It is equally implement to visualize useful debugging aids that can yield deeper insights and intuition, such as:
+Debugging aids that visualize results are just as enjoyable, and can yield deeper insights and intuition.
+Some examples:
 * bounding volumes
 * wireframe
 * g-buffers in a deferred shader